Database of Precedents

 -

-Application Renewal Review Full, coordinated by GAC Decision of 03/12/2016 Standard 2.6 Reporting Keywords Publication of negative reports Panel conclusion Substantial compliance Clarification request(s) Panel (21/04/2025)
+Application Renewal Review Full, coordinated by ENQA Decision of 25/10/2022 Standard 2.6 Reporting Keywords Publication of reports Panel conclusion Substantial compliance Clarification request(s) – RC decision Partial compliance “The Register Committee learned that IQAA now publishes in full the decisions from institutional and programme accreditations, including the

 Full decision: see agency register entry